Inviro/CaptiveFi/README.md

 # CaptiveFi
-A script to automate logging into captive portals using Python 3 and a simple gui using tkinter.
+A script and simple GUI that automates wifi network and captive portal logins.

 Planned features:
 * Automatic login into captive portals that require manual clicks / username entry